 It's felt like my only purpose in the past seven years was to get ready for a baby.
 We had a time-line and a checklist and I was making it happen.
-December of 2010 rolled around and we realized that it was time.
+December rolled around and we realized that it was time.
 Babydom loomed in front of us.
 I became obsessed, reading fertility boards, spending hours researching the pros and cons of different fertility treatments, making Excel spreadsheets of how much each would cost and how many treatments we could afford to undergo before we ran out of money for it (should I mention I'm a math teacher, by the way?).
 It consumed my life.

 My poor husband is so laid back — he never cared where a kid came from or how we got them as long as someday they could go to Space Camp together (truly, his obsession with taking our future child[ren] to space camp is endearing, but puzzling –- I'll never forget the look he gave me when NASA's funding was cut.
 "How will our kid ever want to go to Space Camp with me if they can't be an astronaut?!"
 He was, and is, very concerned with the whole situation).